open-eid/SiVa/docs/siva3/deployment_guide.md

 ## Heartbeat endpoint

 !!! note
-    Note that this endpoint is not enabled nor exposed by default.
+    Note that this endpoint is enabled and exposed by default.

 !!! note
     Note that this endpoint requires the health endpoint to be enabled and exposed in order to function.